amor71/LiuAlgoTrader/docs/source/Configuration.rst

 *********************

-LiuAlgoTrader is a multi-processing framework with producer-consumer design pattern.
+LiuAlgoTrader is a multi-processing framework with producer-consumers design pattern.
 There is a process for interacting with the data-stream providers (e.g `Polygon.io`), a process for scanning
 & picking stocks, and other processes specific to consumers.